gcanti/tcomb/README.md

 ## How

 This library provides several type combinators and a built-in `assert` function you can use.
 When an assertion fails in the browser this function starts the debugger so you can inspect the stack and find what's wrong.
-Since after a type error many others are expected, the debugger starts only once.
+The debugger starts only once after the first failed assert.

 ## Quick example